 I am an advocate for introducing students and teachers to the world of coding.
 I love to share my passion for creative coding and digital making tools with students and teachers at school districts and educational conferences.
 I have worked with over 25 school districts from across Canada and beyond to support system-wide initiatives involving coding and computational thinking in education.

-I am a PhD Student at Western University, focusing on K-12 Teacher Education and professional learning related to Computational Thinking, Coding, and Mathematics Education.
+I am a PhD Student at Western University, focusing on K-12 Teacher Education related to Computational Thinking, Coding, and Mathematics Education.
 I am grateful to have been awarded a Canada Graduate Scholarship (Doctoral program) through SSHRC, an award to promote continued excellence in Canadian research by rewarding and retaining high-calibre doctoral students at Canadian institutions.
 I’ve also received an Ontario Graduate Scholarship in 2021 for my research work in my PhD program.
 My PhD supervisor is Dr. George Gadanidis, a math education professor whose work you can explore here.
 I have a Masters in Professional Education (MPEd) in the field of Mathematics Education.
 I also hold an Honours Bachelor of Science (BSc) degree from Western as well as a Bachelor of Education (BEd) degree from the University of Toronto.
 I am currently teaching Computational Modelling in Mathematics and Science Education in the BEd program at Western.